 Provide a land suitability map of the proposed and adjacent area, and setting out land suitability and current land uses, e.g. for grazing of native and improved pastures and horticulture.
-Land classified as Good Quality Agricultural Land in the Department of Natural Resources' land classification system is to be shown in accordance with the planning guideline, The Identification of Good Quality Agricultural Land, which supports State Planning Policy 1/92.

-4.2.1.6 Infrastructure
+4.2.1.7 Infrastructure

 The location and owner/custodians of all tenures, reserves, roads and road reserves, railways and rail reserves, stock routes and the like, covering the affected land should be shown on maps of a suitable scale.
 Indicate locations of gas and water pipelines, power lines and any other easements.
 Describe the environmental values affected by this infrastructure.